 When a program participant begins receiving rental assistance;

-When a program participant is notified of termination of rental assistance; assistance;
+When a program participant is notified of termination of rental assistance;

 When a program participant receives notification of eviction; and

-Immediately, for any existing tenant either during annual recertification or lease renewal, whichever is applicable, or, if there will be no recertification or lease renewal, through other means for any tenant that is currently receiving ESG rental assistance but has not received copies of the notice of occupancy rights which is set forth in Form HUD 5380 and the certification form set forth in Form HUD 5382, through other means.
+Immediately, for any existing Tenant either during annual recertification or lease renewal, whichever is applicable, or, if there will be no recertification or lease renewal, through other means for any Tenant that is currently receiving ESG rental assistance but has not received copies of the notice of occupancy rights which is set forth in Form HUD 5380 and the certification form set forth in Form HUD 5382, through other means.

-Request for VAWA protections/Documentation
+Request for VAWA Protections/Documentation

-If a tenant seeks VAWA protections set forth in 24 CFR part 5, subpart L, the tenant must submit such request through the Subrecipient.
-If an applicant or tenant represents to the Subrecipient that the individual is a victim of domestic violence, dating violence, sexual assault, or stalking entitled to the protections under §5.2005, or remedies under §5.2009, the Subrecipient may request, in writing, that the applicant or tenant submit to the Subrecipient a completed Form HUD 5382.
-If an applicant or tenant does not provide the documentation requested within 14 business days after the date that the tenant receives a request in writing for such documentation from the Subrecipient, nothing in 24 CFR 5.2005 or 24 CFR 5.2009, which addresses the protections of VAWA, may be construed to limit the authority of the Subrecipient to:
+If a Tenant seeks VAWA protections set forth in 24 CFR part 5, subpart L, the Tenant must submit such request through the Subrecipient.
+If an applicant or tenant represents to the Subrecipient that the individual is a victim of domestic violence, dating violence, sexual assault, or stalking entitled to the protections under §5.2005, or remedies under §5.2009, the Subrecipient may request, in writing, that the applicant or Tenant submit to the Subrecipient a completed Form HUD 5382.
+If an applicant or Tenant does not provide the documentation requested within 14 business days after the date that the Tenant receives a request in writing for such documentation from the Subrecipient, nothing in 24 CFR 5.2005 or 24 CFR 5.2009, which addresses the protections of VAWA, may be construed to limit the authority of the Subrecipient to:

-Deny admission by the applicant or tenant to the program;
+Deny admission by the applicant or Tenant to the Program;

-Deny assistance under the program to the applicant or tenant;
+Deny assistance under the Program to the applicant or Tenant;

-Terminate the participation of the tenant in the program; or
+Terminate the participation of the Tenant in the Program; or

-Evict the tenant, or a lawful occupant that commits a violation of a lease.
+Evict the Tenant, or a lawful occupant that commits a violation of a lease.

 A Subrecipient may, at its discretion, extend the 14-business-day deadline.
-The Subrecipient must work with the landlord or property manager to facilitate protections on the tenant's behalf.
+The Subrecipient must work with the Landlord or property manager to facilitate protections on the Tenant's behalf.
 The Subrecipient must follow the documentation specifications in 24 CFR 5.2007, including the confidentiality requirements in 24 CFR 5.2007(c).
-If the program participant that is entitled to protection, the Subrecipient must notify the owner in writing that the program participant is entitled to protection under VAWA and work with the owner on the program participant's behalf.
-Any further sharing or disclosure of the program participant's information will be subject to the requirements in 24 CFR 5.2007.
+If the Program participant that is entitled to protection, the Subrecipient must notify the owner in writing that the Program participant is entitled to protection under VAWA and work with the owner on the Program participant's behalf.
+Any further sharing or disclosure of the Program participant's information will be subject to the requirements in 24 CFR 5.2007.

 Emergency Transfers

 The Subrecipient must use and implement the emergency transfer plan set forth in Form HUD-5381 for ESG-RR.
-The Subrecipient may provide Form HUD-5383 to a tenant that is requesting an emergency transfer and ask the tenant to complete this form.
-With respect to tenants who qualify for an emergency transfer and who wish to make an external emergency transfer when a safe unit is not immediately available, the Subrecipient must assist the tenant in identifying other housing providers who may have safe and available units to which the tenant could move.
-At the tenant’s request, Subrecipient will also assist tenants in contacting the local organizations offering assistance to victims of domestic violence, dating violence, sexual assault, or stalking.
-The Subrecipient must provide the tenant with a list Local organizations offering assistance to victims of domestic violence, dating violence, sexual assault, or stalking.
+The Subrecipient may provide Form HUD-5383 to a tenant that is requesting an emergency transfer and ask the Tenant to complete this form.
+With respect to tenants who qualify for an emergency transfer and who wish to make an external emergency transfer when a safe unit is not immediately available, the Subrecipient must assist the Tenant in identifying other housing providers who may have safe and available units to which the Tenant could move.
+At the Tenant’s request, Subrecipient will also assist Tenants in contacting the local organizations offering assistance to victims of domestic violence, dating violence, sexual assault, or stalking.
+The Subrecipient must provide the Tenant with a list of local organizations offering assistance to victims of domestic violence, dating violence, sexual assault, or stalking.

 Confidentiality

-Any information submitted to the Subrecipient, including the fact that an individual is a victim of domestic violence, dating violence, sexual assault, or stalking (confidential information), shall be maintained in strict confidence by the Subrecipient.
+Any information submitted to the Subrecipient, including the fact that an individual is a victim of domestic violence, dating violence, sexual assault, or stalking (“Confidential Information”), shall be maintained in strict confidence by the Subrecipient.